“Does he miss me? Does he regret what he did? Does he think about me?”

 You never thought he could just cut you off so easily.
 You see him living his happy life on social media with some new girl who looks like everything you aren’t (and whose profile is private).
-You’re in pain and doing the best you can to get through every hour without losing it.
+You’re in pain and doing the best you can to get through each minute without losing it.

-After breakups with some of the most toxic exes who I knew were not good for me, I have to admit, I still wondered…
+After going through breakups with toxic exes that I knew weren’t good for me, I still wondered…

 “Does he miss me?
 Does he regret what he did?
 Does he think about me?”